jpasqua/FauxVT/README.md

 ## Potential Future Work

 * **Audio**: Add an internal audio amp and speaker.
 Currently you can [set up an external bluetooth speaker or headphones](https://www.okdo.com/project/set-up-a-bluetooth-speaker-with-a-raspberry-pi/) to get sound.
 In the future I may add an internal audio amp and speaker.
+* **Configurable Back Plates**: Add an opening in the back of the case into which a connector platesmay be attached with screws.
+There could be many plates each of which offers a different configuration of external connectors.
+For example, one plate might have openings for 2 USB ports and 2 DB9 ports.
+Another plate might have USB ports and an opening for a micro-sd slot (extended from the Pi).
+This way the back of the case would be configurable without having many versions.
+A blank plate would be available for those who don't need any extra external ports.